OmarCloud20/CDKTF-Tutorial/README.md

 **Follow the steps below to deploy a Lambda function URL using CDKTF:**

-1. Firstly, let's keep out project organized and create a new directory called `lambda` in the root directory of the project.
+1. Firstly, let's keep our project organized and create a new directory called `lambda` in the root directory of the project.
 This is where we will store our Lambda function code.

 2. Create a new file called `lambda_function.py` in the `lambda` directory.